prirai/firefox-config/README.md

 ## Custom UserChrome

 - If you also want to change the appearance of Firefox to give it a look you prefer, you can try searching for some userchrome projects on [GitHub](https://github.com/search?q=firefox%20userchrome&type=repositories) or elsewhere and give them a try.

+## About Config Documentation

+Flags mentioned in the about:config are largely undocumented.
+Here's an effort to document most of the flags present.
+Intial pages are in the `mzpages` directory.

 If you really liked this project, star it and also contribute back.